-- Scope 1, 2 and 3 greenhouse gas emissions by measuring and monitoring CO2 emissions and equivalents for all scopes (1, 2, 3), - Carbon footprint, measured and monitored using the Carbon Impact Ratio methodology (ratio of emissions saved to emissions caused), - Carbon intensity of investee companies (in teqCO2) calculated using the Weighted Average Carbon Intensity (WACI), and monitored by the financial product's outperformance compared to its benchmark, - Exposure of investee companies to fossil fuels taken into account in the ESG analysis and the exclusion policy, - Portion of the non-renewable energy consumed and produced as taken into account in the ESG analysis, - Intensity of energy consumption taken into account in the ESG analysis, - Impact on biodiversity through ESG analysis and measurement of the biodiversity footprint, - Tonnes of priority substances discharged into water taken into account in the ESG analysis, - Tonnes of hazardous waste taken into account in the ESG analysis, - Investments in companies with no carbon-reduction initiatives in the ESG analysis (additional indicator).
+- Scope 1, 2 and 3 greenhouse gas emissions by measuring and monitoring CO2 emissions and equivalents for all scopes (1, 2, 3), - Carbon footprint, measured and monitored using the Carbon Impact Ratio methodology (ratio of emissions saved to emissions caused), - Carbon intensity of investee companies (in teqCO2) calculated using the Weighted Average Carbon Intensity (WACI), - Exposure of investee companies to fossil fuels taken into account in the ESG analysis, - Portion of the non-renewable energy consumed and produced as taken into account in the ESG analysis. - Intensity of energy consumption taken into account in the ESG analysis,

+- Impact on biodiversity through ESG analysis and measurement of the biodiversity footprint, - Tonnes of priority substances discharged into water taken into account in the ESG analysis, - Tonnes of hazardous waste taken into account in the ESG analysis, - Investments in companies with no carbon-reduction initiatives in the ESG analysis (additional indicator).